mozillavenezuela/mozillavenezuela.org/wp-content/plugins/wp-jquery-lightbox/readme.txt

 *[//Ulf Benjaminsson](http://www.ulfben.com)*

+= 1.4.7 (2015-09-21) =
+* Support for WordPress' new translation system.
+* Updated translation for Portugese (Thanks: Pedro Mendonça)
+* Added images and CSS for Portugese (Thanks: Pedro Mendonça)

 = 1.4.6 (2015-03-20) =
 * "Download link" now correctly open a download dialogue instead of displaying the file
 * Title, caption and all control elements can now be turned on / off individually